 “Everyone has a different attachment to money,” says Ziegler.
 You’re a saver, they're a spender or vice versa—totally fine, but just get on the same page now about how you two will collaboratively approach your finances, who will set up the family budget, and what will that budget look like, or be prepared to fight about splitting assets in court.
 Planning the wedding and organizing that budget are a great test run, but marriage is a long haul, so you need to set up a game plan to take you forward, through kids, your first home, and all the (expensive) bumps in the road you haven’t even imagined yet.
 You also need to get honest about any debt you have.

-Roughly 70 percent of Americans leave school with some kind of loan debts, and most take until their 40s to pay it off, which means odds are these bills will show up when you go to borrow to buy a house or will affect your retirement plans.
+One third of adults under 30 have student loan debts.
+And it may take some until their 40s to pay it off, which means odds are these bills will show up when you go to borrow to buy a house or will affect your retirement plans.
 That’s not something you want to surprise someone with years down the road.

 Know Your Deal Breakers